-We also talked about the tools that the Engineering and Product teams at Zenput have adopted to boost collaboration during COVID.
+We also talked about the tools, (including remote work software) that the Engineering and Product teams at Zenput have adopted to boost collaboration during COVID.

 When we looked at the six biggest downsides to remote work, we discovered research showing that full-time, remote workers often have a harder time problem-solving and being creative without the spontaneous ideas and networking that offices can offer.
 Many workers find it more difficult to collaborate with colleagues virtually.

 Back when he was a heads-down Software Engineer, Tim said full-time remote work “would have actually been fantastic because I was free of distraction.”
 But, in his current role as an Engineering leader, distance turns a five-minute chat at somebody's desk into a trickier task.

 “We've had to get much better at communicating,” Tim said.
 “We're a lot more intentional about how we communicate.”

 Since a “good chunk” of the Engineering team worked remote before COVID, the team went in with some norms about documentation already established.
 “Of course, it was never particularly detailed.”

 Instead, the documentation served as a starting point for a conversation.